-On 17th August 2018, the RAF invited Gradcracker Directors Jessica Luck and Carla Sykes to tour their historic RAF College (RAFC) Cranwell station in Lincolnshire, England.
+The RAF invited Gradcracker Directors Jessica Luck and Carla Sykes to tour their historic RAF College (RAFC) Cranwell station in Lincolnshire, England.

 RAFC Cranwell was established as the world's first air academy in 1919, and is now home to the development centre that provides initial training to all of the RAF’s commissioned officers.